Ap0c/blog-engine/README.md

 # Blog Engine

-A simple tool for compiling a Markdown-based blog to a static site, written in Python.
+A simple tool for compiling a Markdown-based blog to a static site, written in Python 3.

 ## Install